Great accessible UK weekend breaks: Middlesbrough

 The centre says: “Tees Active and Tees Barrage recognise its responsibilities in providing services at our facilities which are available and accessible to all and welcomes all disabled people irrespective of physical, intellectual or sensory ability to participate in their chosen activity.”

-If you or a family member have mobility problems, then you can take a look at the different walk in baths and stairlifts that are available, take a look today!
+If you or a family member have mobility problems, then you can take a look at the different walk in bathtubs and stairlifts that are available, take a look today!

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.